tom9carthron1/kuberhealthy/ROADMAP.md

-1) Improved user-facing website
-1) Improved new user experience and documentation
-1) Versioned Documentation
+Kuberhealthy 2.4
+- Move check reaper into main binary

+Kuberhealthy 2.5
-1) Builds for more versions (arm, whatever)
+- Builds for more versions (arm and windows)
+- Improved user-facing website

-1) Migrate to custom Kuberhealthy/ org on Github
+- Migrate to custom Kuberhealthy/ org on Github
+- Client packages in different languages for fetching and parsing the JSON status page

+Kuberhealthy 2.6
+- Improved new user experience and documentation
+- Versioned Documentation
-1) Break checks into their own repos with their own build process and release tags
+- Break checks into their own repos with their own build process and release tags

+Kuberhealthy 2.7
+- Improved vulnerability response with security patches for supported versions
+- GUI for check statuses (not just json page)
-1) Formal check adoption process for checks that should be core to the project
+- Formal check adoption process for checks that should be core to the project

+Kuberhealthy 2.8
+- Document version support policy
-1) Extra resources to validate check containers are safe for mass consumption
+- Extra tests to validate check containers are safe for mass consumption

-1) Client packages in different languages for fetching and parsing the JSON status page
-1) GUI for check statuses (not just json page)
-1) GUI for adding/enabling new checks (Without creating a CRD yourself)
+- GUI for adding/enabling new checks (Without creating a CRD yourself)

-1) Container integrity checking vs a list of known container hashes
+- Container integrity checking vs a list of known container hashes

+Kuberhealthy 3
-1) Automatic actions based on check results
+- Automatic actions based on check results